t-crest/ospat/README.md

 * `arinc653-1event-O1`: consists of a single partition made of 2 periodic and 2 sporadic threads synchronizing on an ARINC event
 * `arinc653-1part`: consists of a single partition made of 2 periodic threads
 * `arinc653-2parts`: consists of a 2 partitions each made of 2 periodic threads
+* `arinc653-3parts`: consists of a 3 partitions of 1 periodic thread
+* `arinc653-4parts`: consists of a 4 partitions of 1 periodic thread

 Building
 --------